yanz67/100-days-of-code/r1-log.md

 Continuing with Pentesters academy course and working on Module 3 part 2 Created simple TCP client to connect to the TCP echo server
 ###R1D4
-Created TCP server single / multithreaded server using serversocket class
+Created TCP server single / multi threaded server using `serversocket` class
+###R1D5
+Created webserver as well as web server that execute cgi scripts